Mary Bea Drummond | 918-594-8223

 The actual date for the transfer of assets from Ardent Health Services to the Trust is targeted for March 31, 2009.
 Until the transfer of assets is finalized, Ardent will continue to own, operate and manage the daily operations of OSU Medical Center.

-OSU Medical Center is one of the largest osteopathic teaching hospitals in the nation.
+OSU Medical Center is one of one of the largest osteopathic teaching hospitalss in the nation.
 As a regional tertiary hospital licensed for 345 beds, the hospital provides care to more than 50,000 patients annually.
 The facility serves as the primary teaching hospital for nationally-ranked OSU College of Osteopathic Medicine.
 The hospital hosts 124 medical residents and 10 Fellows in 16 healthcare specialties.